enbraun/slate/source/includes/_timesheet.md

 ## Update a Timesheet Entry

 Updates the specified timesheet entry by setting values of parameters passed.
 Values of any parameters which are not provided will be unchanged.
+To unset existing value for a parameter, just pass an empty value i.e. `null`.

 >  **`PUT /v1/timesheet/{ID}`**